fvaleri/strimzi-debugging/sessions/002/README.md

 $ openssl req -new -x509 -days 3650 -key /tmp/listener.key -out /tmp/bundle.crt -config <(echo "$CONFIG")
 ```

-[Deploy the Streams operator](/sessions/001).
+[Deploy Streams operator](/sessions/001).
 Then, deploy the secret containing the custom certificate and the Kafka
 cluster containing a reference to that secret.

 ```sh